Best Solar Charger For Backpacking Adventures

 • A little heavy

-Bottom-Line: An efficient, fast-charging, and practical device that loses a few points on account of its ponderous weight.
+Bottom-Line: A practical, fast-charging, and efficient solar charger that loses a few points on account of its ponderous weight.

 BioLite SolarPanel 5+